Belgium 9 min

 The dangers of contractor misclassification in Belgium

-As we’ve mentioned, independent contractors are classified differently to employees.
-Many of the protections and benefits employees enjoy do not typically apply to contractors.
+As we’ve mentioned, independent contractors are classified differently than employees.
+Many of the protections and benefits employees enjoy don’t typically apply to contractors.

 As a result, companies may deliberately misclassify you to circumvent their legal obligations, while at other times, it may happen accidentally.
 Whether it’s intentional or not, misclassification can result in penalties and fines for both you and your client.